core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-combined title="EDHOC and OSCORE combined" artwork-align="center"}

-The specific approach defined in this section consists of sending EDHOC message_3 inside an OSCORE protected CoAP message.
+To this end, the specific approach defined in this section consists of sending EDHOC message_3 inside an OSCORE protected CoAP message.

-The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message_3.
+The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, as still sent to a protected resource and with the correct CoAP method and options, but with the addition that it also transports EDHOC message_3.

 As EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported in the CoAP payload of the EDHOC + OSCORE request.